 Step 5.
 Click "Upload" in the feature bar above, locate the downloaded files on your device and click "Open" in the pop-up window.

-How to Migrate Shared Drive to OneDrive for Business Efficiently
+Migrate Shared Drive to OneDrive for Business Efficiently by MultCloud [3 Methods]

 As you can find, the manual method to migrate Google Workspace Shared Drive to OneDrive for Business is complicated and unreliable due to the unstable network and annoying account switching operations.

 So, is there any way that can help you migrate Google Shared Drive to OneDrive for business without taking any extra time and effort?
 Well, you can try an excellent free web-based cloud file manager called MultCloud to successfully migrate data from Shared Drive to OneDrive for Business seamlessly in a single and user-friendly interface with one click free.

 MultCloud is a professional multiple cloud storage manager that aims to help you manage and transfer data between 30+ leading clouds in one interface without switching cloud accounts.

 Once you start to use cloud services with MultCloud, you can:

 - Transfer, sync, and backup files between clouds quickly by Cloud Transfer, Team Transfer, Cloud Sync, and Cloud Backup with a single click.

 - Remote Upload to OneDrive and other clouds directly from URL, torrent, and magnet link.

 - Manage all your clouds conveniently by cloud built-in functions like Upload, Download, Preview, Cut, Rename, Delete, and Copy.

 - Share cloud files from MultCloud in Public, Private, and Source modes.

 - Collaborate with users from different brands of clouds by creating MultCloud Sub-accounts.

 If you are going to migrate a Shared Drive to OneDrive for Business with MultCloud, there are three great functions called "Cloud Transfer", "Team Transfer", and "Copy to" ready to give you the best help.

 - Cloud Transfer: Transfer a large number of files and folders from Shared Drive to OneDrive for Business with one click with a schedule plan and other helpful options.

 - Copy to: Transfer files and folders from a Shared Drive to one or multiple destinations at once without additional options.